Bowel resection: Anastomotic leaks/Dehiscence

 An anastomotic leak is a fault in the surgical connection between the two remaining sections of bowel after a resection is performed.
 This allows the bowel contents to leak into the abdomen.
 Anastomotic leaks may cause infection, abscess development, and organ failure if untreated.
 Surgical steps are taken to prevent leaks when possible.
 These include creating anastomoses with minimal tension on the connection and aligning the bowel to prevent twisting of the bowel at the anastomosis.
 However, it is believed that most leaks are caused by poor healing, not surgical technique.
 Risk factors for poor healing of anastomosis include obesity, diabetes mellitus, and smoking.
 Treatment of the leak includes antibiotics, placement of a drain near the leak or developing abscess, stenting of the anastomosis, surgical repair, or creating of an ileostomy or colostomy.

-Anastomotic Strictures

-Strictures may form at the site of anastomosis caused by scarring down of the bowel wall.

-Anastomotic ulcers

-Ulcerations may form at the site of anastomosis, especially in the proximal small intestine or in cases of cancer.

-Internal and Incisional hernias
+Internal and incisional hernias

 Any abdominal surgery may result in an incisional hernia where the abdomen was accessed.
+Hernias develop when the fascia of the abdominal cavity separates after the surgical closure.
+This may be due to suture failure or poor wound healing.
+Other risk factors include obesity and smoking.
+Smaller closure stitches and the use of mesh when closing open surgeries may decrease the risk of hernia occurrence.
+However, the use of mesh is limited by the surgery performed and contamination or risk infection.

 When colon is resected hernias may form through the mesenteric defect.
+This is more common with gastric bypass surgery.
+Internal hernias may cause ischemia and require emergency surgery to resolve.